ProjectLibertyLabs/gateway/docs/src/Run/AccountService/RunAccountService.md

 ## Environment Variables

+Use the provided [account.template.env](https://github.com/ProjectLibertyLabs/gateway/blob/main/env-files/account.template.env) file to create an initial environment for the application and edit as desired.
-Modify any environment variables in the `.env` file as needed.
-The complete set of environment variables is documented [here](./ENVIRONMENT.md), and a sample environment file is provided [here](../../env-files/account.template.env).
+Additional documentation on the complete set of environment variables is provided in the [ENVIRONMENT.md](https://github.com/ProjectLibertyLabs/gateway/blob/main/developer-docs/account/ENVIRONMENT.md) file.

 1. Copy the template values into the .env.account file.